An Introduction to Wilds Hunting Horn

 Progression builds are best used by players who:

-1. Are new to the franchise and need to find something effective and comfortable to
+1. Are new to the franchise and need to find something effective and comfortable to learn in.

 2. Are overwhelmed by the large number of choices the game gives you starting out.